 appreciating the joy of making music with others than perfecting a technique.

-Requirements to be in my studio are as follows.
+Requirements to be in my studio, regardless of the student's age, are as follows.

 Students must take lessons seriously.